 A notice of the sale of property will be posted in public places and in local newspapers.
 The sale will take place at least 10 days after this notice.
-You can request a refund from the IRS if money is left over after the debt is paid off and the costs of the sale covered.
+You can request a refund from the IRS if money is left over after the amount owed is paid off and the costs of the sale covered.
 However, other creditors that have a lien against your property will be paid before you receive a refund.

 Keep in mind that the seizure of a home that serves as your primary residence is a last resort for the IRS.
 To seize a taxpayer’s primary residence, the agency must issue a court order in U.S. District Court and prove several conditions:

 If you are prepared to make arrangements to resolve your back taxes, contact the IRS immediately when your property is seized and request a release.
 You should also take this step if the seizure is creating an immediate economic hardship.

 You have the right to appeal the levy before or after the property is taken or sold.
 This request must be made within two years after the levy date.
 If the IRS denies the request, you can appeal this decision.
 Learn more through IRS Publication 1660, Collection Appeal Rights.

 Legally, the levied property must be returned if:

 When real estate is levied and sold, anyone with interest in the property has redemption rights that can be exercised within 180 days of the sale.

 Those with interest can attempt to reclaim the property by paying an amount established by the IRS.